NikolovskiRatko/react-task/README.md

 ## CLI Brand Builds

 To build each brand separately visit the root package.json file to see the commands for filtered builds.

+## Websocket

+There is a live websocket container in Docker Compose that can be tested by visiting Project A index page ``http://localhost:3000/``.

+There is also a demo-websocket integration taht is tested via unit test.